observablehq/framework/docs/imports.md

 import * as Arrow from "apache-arrow";
 ```

+<div class="note">Not all Node packages are usable in the browser; Node imports are only supported for modules that do not rely on Node-specific APIs and that can be converted to ES modules via <a href="https://esbuild.github.io/">esbuild</a>.
+If you have difficulty importing a module, please ask for help by <a href="https://github.com/observablehq/framework/discussions">opening a discussion</a>.</div>

 You can also import specific [entry points](https://nodejs.org/api/packages.html#package-entry-points) by adding the entry point subpath after the package name.
 For example, to import mime’s `lite` entry point:

 ```js run=false